 TDP Concerns Over the Upgrade

-You need to check other factors before upgrading (such as TDP), so we recommend that it be done only by experienced persons.
+You need to check other factors before upgrading (such as TDP), so I recommend that it be done only by an experienced person.

 TDP stands for Thermal Design Power, indicating how much power the CPU uses and how much heat it dissipates.